benhook1013/space-game/PLAN.md

 - Top‑down view with a simple parallax starfield background using Flame's `ParallaxComponent`
 - Aim for 60 FPS and avoid heavy per‑frame allocations
-- For frequently spawned objects, bullets already use a simple object pool to reduce garbage collection overhead; consider pooling asteroids
+- For frequently spawned objects, bullets, asteroids and enemies use simple object pools to reduce garbage collection overhead
 - Movement and animations should be time‑based using `dt` to stay consistent across frame rates
 - Rely on Flame's `update`/`render` lifecycle; avoid custom game loops